-As a Product Manager, you are often involved in solving problems, Customer problems, product design and planning problems, team problems, etc.
+As a Product Manager, you are often involved in solving problems, customer problems, product design, planning problems, team problems, etc.

 But more often than not, these problems urgently need a fix, and you don’t have the luxury of time and space (alone) to analyze them thoroughly.

 Thus you are often forced to find solutions on the spot.
-But I have understood with time, maturity & experience in the field, that jumping to solution first is the worst approach in solving a problem.
+But I have understood with time, maturity & experience in the field, that jumping to the solution first is the worst approach to solving a problem.

 Instead of rushing to find a solution right away, we go deeper into the root cause of the problem, by successively asking Why?

 And it might not be 5 that you need in your personal life, maybe 3 would suffice.
 But I have learned that asking: Why did this happen like this?
 Why do I feel like that?
 Why do I want so much this and that thing or experience? several times, successively, does not only bring me to a better understanding of what is my real problem that needs a fix, but also to a deeper self-awareness of Who I am.